hanane-issa/python-crash-course/_build/html/_sources/module1/module_1e_notebook-execution.md

 1. Live Code
   - Easiest option — no setup needed.

   - Just click the “Live Code” button at the top of each exercice notebook page in this book.
+Wait until you see the following: "Launching from mybinder.org: **ready** ".

   - This allows you to execute the code cells directly in the jupyter book.

 2. Run in Google Colab